 The Archive Date is the date and time when the Managed Object was placed in archival storage.
 This value is set by the server as a part of the Archive operation.
-This attribute is deleted whenever a Recover operation is performed.
+The server SHALL delete this attribute, whenever a Recover operation is performed.